 R314.5 Termite damage.
-The use of foam plastics shall be in accordance with Section R320.4.
+The use of foam plastics in areas of "very heavy" termite infestation probability shall be in accordance with Section R320.4.

 [B] SECTION R315 FLAME SPREAD AND SMOKE DENSITY

 R315.1 Wall and ceiling.
 Wall and ceiling finishes shall have a flame-spread classification of not greater than 200.